 Scabies

-The symptoms of scabies can take 4–6 weeks to present.
-The main symptom is constant itching with small pimple-like rashes.
+Scabies symptoms can take 4 to 6 weeks to present.
+The main symptom is constant itching with small, pimple-like rashes.

-If a person suddenly develops an itchy rash between the fingers (finger webs), around the belly-button, or on their genitals, it could be scabies rather than eczema.
+If a person suddenly develops an itchy rash between the fingers, around the belly button, or on their genitals, it could be scabies rather than eczema.

-According to the AAD, typically, when a person has scabies, they have 15-20 mites living in their skin.
+According to the AAD, a person with scabies typically has 15 to 20 mites living in their skin.

-However, people with more severe types of scabies, such as crusted or Norwegian scabies, where crusts form on the skin, might have 100s or 1000s of mites living in their skin.
+However, people with more severe types of scabies, such as crusted or Norwegian scabies, where crusts form on the skin, might have hundreds or thousands of mites in their skin.

 Eczema

 Accompanying symptoms vary depending on the type of eczema a person has.
-However, if a person has a history of allergies, such as hayfever, this can help the doctor diagnose eczema as the cause of their rash.
+However, if a person has a history of allergies, such as hay fever, this can help a doctor diagnose eczema as the cause of their rash.

 Different types of eczema include: